Guide to LG-Nortel 8540 and Polycom CX700 phones

 - Write down the number sequence next to MAC.
 Tap

-- Provide your MAC address to your local support provider (LSP) to have it registered on the IU network.
-If you do not have an LSP, provide your MAC address to the Support Center and ask them to register your IP phone MAC address.
+- Provide your MAC address to your IT Pro to have it registered on the IU network.
+If you do not have an IT Pro, provide your MAC address to the Support Center and ask the consultant to register your IP phone MAC address.

 For help, contact your campus Support Center.